chb/smart-docs/reference/rest_api/index.md

 <li>URI:<code> GET /records/search </code></li>
 <li>Client method name:<code> search_records </code></li>
 </ul>
-Get an RDF graph of sp:Demographics elements for all patients that match the query.
+[rdflib.term.Literal(u'Get an RDF graph of sp:Demographics elements for all patients that match the query.
 Matching treats family_name and given_name as the *beginning* of a name.
-For instance given_name='J' matches /^J/i and thus matchs 'Josh'.
+For instance given_name=\'J\' matches /^J/i and thus matchs \'Josh\'.
+Date of birth is an ISO8601 string like "2008-03-21"; gender is "male" or "female".
+Gender, date_of_birth, zipcode, and medical_record_number must match exactly.\n\t'), rdflib.term.Literal(u'Get an RDF graph of sp:Demographics elements for all patients that match the query.
+Matching treats family_name and given_name as the *beginning* of a name.
+For instance given_name=\'J\' matches /^J/i and thus matchs \'Josh\'.
 Birthday is an ISO8601 string like "2008-03-21"; gender is "male" or "female".
-Gender, birthday, zipcode, and medical_record_number must match exactly.
+Gender, birthday, zipcode, and medical_record_number must match exactly.\n\t')] <br><br>
-	<br><br>
 [Demographics RDF](../data_model/#Demographics)